Merlieb/React_Project/README.md

  ![version](https://img.shields.io/badge/version-1.4.0-blue.svg) ![license](https://img.shields.io/badge/license-MIT-blue.svg) [![GitHub issues open](https://img.shields.io/github/issues/creativetimofficial/material-kit-react.svg?maxAge=2592000)](https://github.com/creativetimofficial/material-kit-react/issues?q=is%3Aopen+is%3Aissue) [![GitHub issues closed](https://img.shields.io/github/issues-closed-raw/creativetimofficial/material-kit-react.svg?maxAge=2592000)](https://github.com/creativetimofficial/material-kit-react/issues?q=is%3Aissue+is%3Aclosed) [![Join the chat at https://gitter.im/NIT-dgp/General](https://badges.gitter.im/NIT-dgp/General.svg)](https://gitter.im/creative-tim-general/Lobby) [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg)](https://discord.gg/E4aHAQy)

+** I use Material kit React for this project MERLIE HOTEL

 **[Material Kit React](https://demos.creative-tim.com/material-kit-react/#/?ref=mkr-readme)** is a Free Material-UI Kit with a fresh, new design inspired by Google's material design and is was developed using [create-react-app](https://www.npmjs.com/package/create-react-app).
 You asked for it, so we built it.
 It's a great pleasure to introduce to you the material concepts in an easy to use and beautiful set of components.
 Along with the restyling of the Material-UI elements, you will find three fully-coded example pages, to help you design your next project.